Ball hockey: Equipment

-The flooring used for ball hockey tournaments is typically a specific type of a game court, often referred to as a "sport court".
-Sport courts very simply are plastic modular tiles, typically 1 square foot, that snap together for quick installation and removal.
-Sport court, is the tiling of choice in Montreal at the famous arena Le Rinque.
-The tiles come in a variety of colors and are manufactured by several different companies.
-The tiles often come prefabricated with lines on them which make up the markings required for tournament play, such as center and blue lines, face-off circles, and goal creases.

-For official international tournaments, the I.S.B.H.F. rules apply, and players must wear protective equipment as stipulated in their rule book.
+For official international tournaments, the ISBHF rules apply, and players must wear protective equipment as stipulated in their rule book.

 Governing bodies

 International

-The official worldwide governing body of the sport is the International Street and Ball Hockey Federation (ISBHF), which operates out of the Czech Republic and Canada.
-The federation consists of 39 countries and recognizes hundreds of thousands of players playing in organized leagues throughout the world.
+The official worldwide governing body of the sport is the International Street and Ball Hockey Federation (ISBHF), which operates out of the Czech Republic, and officially recognized by the International Ice Hockey Federation (IIHF).
+The federation consists of 41 countries as of 2026 and recognizes hundreds of thousands of players playing in organized leagues throughout the world.